-Highland Planning will conduct up to fifteen (15) outreach activities in the community to connect with people who might not otherwise take part in the engagement process.
-The purpose of these interviews will be to present the final BRT design concepts and solicit feedback from the general public.
-Please see the Tabling at Community Events section in Stage 2 Outreach for more details.
+Highland Planning will schedule up to fifteen (15) tabling activities in the community to connect with people who might not otherwise take part in the engagement process.
+These events will be staffed by the Community Ambassadors with assistance from HP as needed.